Growing Medicinal Herbs in YOUR Garden

 Make and take:

 - There will be an opportunity to dig up some starts to take home!!!
 Motherwort, spearmint, peppermint, and maybe more!

 1. 2 half pint jars

 2. Half pint each of unpasteurized apple cider vinegar and honey

 6. Small digging trowel and pots or bags to take home starts

 Location: My community garden plot at the east side of 21 Acres Farm in Woodinville.
 Directions to my garden will be in the confirmation email.
-Due to the small size of my garden (20×20), participants will be limited to 10.
+Due to the small size of my garden (20×20) and the fact that it exploded with plants this year, and there is very little space to stand in, participants will be limited to 4 gardeners.

 Dress for the weather, and come prepared to have a relaxing, fun, and information filled time in the garden!